 QUESTION: How is this going to happen?
 “In a relentless fashion, the Crime Reduction Unit is aggressively targeting those individuals by conducting frequent curfew checks, surveillance, bar walks and make sure that those individuals who are released from custody abide by their court bound conditions.”

 ANSWER: It is NOT!
 Again, they have added no “boots on the ground” and it takes at least a half a dozen officers to conduct a surveillance.
-Until a substantial number of new cops are available the RCMP does NOT have the manpower, despite Stew Young’s promises in May about hiring twenty percent more RCMP.
+Until a substantial number of new cops are available the RCMP does NOT have the manpower.
+This is despite Stew Young’s promises in May about hiring twenty percent more RCMP.

 QUESTION: Can this new C.R.U. handle sick days, vacation days and regular days off, etc?